micro-ROS/micro_ros_arduino/README.md

 Folders added to `extras/library_generation/extra_packages` and entries added to `extras/library_generation/extra_packages/extra_packages.repos` will be taken into account by this build system.
 This should be used for example when adding custom messages types or custom micro-ROS packages.

-You can [configure many parameters](https://micro.ros.org/docs/tutorials/advanced/microxrcedds_rmw_configuration/) of the library by editing the respective `.meta` file in the `extras/library_generation/` directory.
+You can [configure RMW parameters](https://micro.ros.org/docs/tutorials/advanced/microxrcedds_rmw_configuration/) and [configure µROS itself](https://github.com/micro-ROS/rmw_microxrcedds) by editing the respective `.meta` file in the `extras/library_generation/` directory.

 ## Patch Arduino board for support precompiled libraries
 ### Patch Teensyduino